saqibcare/Paying-through-Smart-Phone/README.md

     private String paymentAmount;
 ```

-Now we will initialize the views and add event listener for the button,
+Now we will initialize the views and add an event listener for the button,
 therefore we will do the initialization with the onCreate function.

 ``` {language="java"}